PrashantKumar9786/Intervention-System/README.md

-# 🚀 Alcovia Intervention System
+# 🚀 Intervention Engine

-The Alcovia Intervention System is a comprehensive solution designed to monitor and improve student engagement and performance through real-time interventions.
+The Intervention System is a comprehensive solution designed to monitor and improve student engagement and performance through real-time interventions.
 This full-stack application combines a React Native mobile client with a robust Express.js backend, powered by PostgreSQL for data persistence and Socket.IO for real-time updates.

 ## 🌟 Key Features